taskcluster/taskcluster-mozilla-terraform/README.md

 Ensure that DPL is distinct from any other deployment, or risk creating chaos!

 Once the deployment is defined, run `terraform init` and `terraform apply -target module.gke`.
+You will probably also need to run a `terraform import` command as suggested by the setup script.
 Once that succeeds, proceed with `terraform apply` as for an existing deployment.

 This is necessary to set up the GKE environment before trying to create Kubernetes resources.